Quickstart

 Pick your path

-Bowire runs two ways — the rest of the steps differ slightly depending on which one you pick.
+Bowire runs four ways for the quickstart — the rest of the steps differ slightly depending on which one you pick.

 Pick a path above — the next steps will appear here.